ANikfarjam/me/ashkan-nikfarjam-portfolio-website/public/projects/StockMarket/stockMarket.md

 **Frontend**: Built with React (JavaScript), providing a responsive and interactive user experience.
 Pages include the landing screen, user dashboards, stock buying/selling pages, and admin panels.

-**Backend**: Flask (Python) acts as the main API layer, handling user requests, authentication routing, and all database interactions.
+**Backend**: Flask (Python) acts as the main API layer, handling user requests, authentication, routing, and all database interactions.

 **Database**: MySQL, structured with a BCNF-normalized schema to eliminate redundancy and preserve data integrity.
 Firebase’s Realtime Database was used for NoSQL support ticket management.

-**Authentication**: Firebase Authentication integrated with both email/password and Google OAuth methods.
+**Authentication**: Firebase Authentication integrated with both email/password and Google Auth methods.

 **APIs**: Stock price data is fetched via scripts using Yahoo Finance and Finnhub APIs, handled by scheduled fetch operations and routed insertion methods.